Two Israeli sisters killed in West Bank shooting attack | Law-Order

 Two Israeli sisters killed in West Bank shooting attack

-Israel's military said soldiers had arrived at the scene of a reported collision between Israeli and Palestinian vehicles near the Jewish settlement of Hamra and saw the three people in the Israeli car had been shot.
-Two sisters died and their mother sustained serious wounds, officials said.
+Israel's military said soldiers had arrived at the scene of a reported collision between Israeli and Palestinian vehicles near the Jewish settlement of Hamra and saw the Israeli car, with three people in it, had been shot up.
+Two sisters, aged 16 and 20, died and their mother sustained serious wounds, officials said.

 Two Israeli sisters were killed on Friday in a shooting attack on their car in the occupied West Bank, Israeli authorities said.

-The attack came with Israel on high alert in Jerusalem after a day of violence along the Lebanese and Gaza borders.
-Israel's military said soldiers had arrived at the scene of a reported collision between Israeli and Palestinian vehicles near the Jewish settlement of Hamra and saw the three people in the Israeli car had been shot.
+The attack took place with Israel on high alert in Jerusalem after a day of violence along the Lebanese and Gaza borders.
+Israel's military said soldiers had arrived at the scene of a reported collision between Israeli and Palestinian vehicles near the Jewish settlement of Hamra and saw the Israeli car, with three people in it, had been shot up.

-Two sisters died and their mother sustained serious wounds, officials said.
-"Soldiers are blocking routes adjacent to the scene of the shooting attack.
-A pursuit after the terrorists has begun," the military said in a statement.
+Two sisters, aged 16 and 20, died and their mother sustained serious wounds, officials said.
+The sisters were also British citizens, according to Britain's Foreign, Commonwealth and Development Office.
+It called for all parties to de-escalate tensions.

+Israeli Prime Minister Benjamin Netanyahu, visiting the scene, said: "Vile and heartless terrorists murdered two young sisters."
+"Our forces are operating in the field in hot pursuit of the terrorists.
+It is only a matter of time, and not much time, that we will hold them accountable," he said.

 Palestinian Islamist group Hamas praised the attack, but stopped short of claiming responsibility.